postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

     > For more information, refer to the [AWS IAM guide on using external IDs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 5. Select **Next: Permissions**.
 6. Select an existing IAM policy or select **Create policy**.
-If you are creating a policy, use the following JSON:
+If you are creating a policy, use the following JSON code:

     ```json
     {